"

 • Include case studies, scenarios, real-world examples that represent the target culture.

-• Collaborate with content developers in the glossary of terms.
+• Creating a glossary of terms.

-• o Example: The content is currently presented as an informational piece, but perhaps it is better as an interactive activity.
+• Example: The content is currently presented as an informational piece, but perhaps it is better as an interactive activity.

 • Example: Several Learning platforms allow for changes in the menu items, so “assignment” can be “asignación”, which correlates with the term throughout the course, however, other Learning platforms do not allow for changes, so it is best to use the default translation “tarea” so that the users can use keyboard shortcuts, like CTL+F.

-• Video lectures in target language.
+• Video lectures

-• Audio lectures in target language (Audio books, podcasts).
+• Audio lectures (Audio books, podcasts).

-• Written lectures in target language (PPTs, Word, PDFs).
+• Written materials (PPTs, Word, PDFs).

 License